Late Spring Winds - KION546

 WEATHER STORY

-A weak trough of low pressure will pass by to the north over the next couple of days.
-Cooler temperatures can be expected across the board Thursday and with a deeper marine layer, we’ll also see an increase in low clouds.
-High pressure will then try to push back in from the west by the end of the week, but the pattern will amplify with a deeper trough developing over the interior of the western US.
+A cold front associated with a trough of low pressure will move through the region overnight.
+It will keep skies partly cloudy through dawn.
+Then, dryer air will sneak in behind the front tomorrow, clearing us out.
+Temperatures will be a bit cool on Friday, then warm on Saturday as high pressure will then try to push back in from the west.
+But the pattern will amplify with a deeper trough developing over the interior of the western US through the weekend.
 We’ll be caught in between, which will likely lead to fairly seasonable weather but also windy conditions at times.
 The weather is expected to remain dry with the exception of any misty drizzle we can pull out of the low clouds.

-Rest of Thursday: Patchy low clouds on the coast, otherwise sunny.
-Cooler and with breezy to windy conditions in the afternoon and evening.
-Expect coastal highs in the 60s to around 70ºF and 70s to 80s for most inland areas with far southeastern Monterey County valleys reaching the low 90s.

 ***GALE WARNING***

-… for the near coastal waters of Monterey County from Point Pinos to Point Piedras Blancas from 3PM Thursday extended until 9PM Friday.
+… for the near coastal waters of Monterey County from Point Pinos to Point Piedras Blancas extended until 9PM Friday.

 -Northwest winds 20 to 30 kt with gusts up to 40 kt expected.